The Alamo, built in 1718 as a part of the original Mission San Antonio de Valero, is generally remembered as the rebuilt chapel.

 Main Gate and Chapel

 The main gate, it's defensive "lunette" and the low barracks is on the left, to the right is the chapel.
-Between the two was the palisades wall made from two rows of verticle wooden posts with dirt packed between them and lashed together with leather strips it was only 4 feet high but did have a ditch in front of it and four cannons behind it.
+Between the two was the palisades wall made from two rows of verticle wooden posts lashed together with leather strips and dirt packed between them.
+It was only 4 feet high but did have a ditch in front of it and four cannons behind it.
 In front of this wall the defenders drug feld mesquite trees, which have large dangerous spines.
 As this was considered to be a weak spot in the defense Col. Davy Crocket and his Tennessee volunteers chose this area to defend in the battle, this area was never breached.

 I seem to remember Larry McMurtry killing off one of his characters with a thorn puncture from a mesquite that became infected.